bcherny/undux/README.md

 ### Lensed connects

-Instead of updating your React component when anything on the model changed, you can subscribe just to specific properties on your model.
+Instead of updating your React component when anything on the model changed, you subscribe just to specific properties on your model.
 Let's modify our React example to only update when `today` changes:

 ```tsx
 let MyComponent = withStore('today')(